scikit-image/scikit-image/README.md

 !!!
-BEWARE: THIS GETS NIGGER-HACKED !!!
+BEWARE: THIS REPO GETS NIGGER-HACKED !!!

 ??
 WE KEEP THE WEAPONS WE BUILT TO KILL YOU! ??

 # scikit-image: Image processing in Python